Ongoing Challenges

 Through the processing and analysis of data from the operational systems that manage pass and ticket sales, as well as validations and traffic on the road network, the objective of this challenge is to develop analytical models and visualization tools to characterize pass sales. and traffic patterns of public road transport at OesteCIM.

-Analysis of monetary transactions and characterization of consumption
+Analysis of monetary transactions and characterization of consumption - Powered by OesteCIM

 The Portuguese Intermunicipal Community of the West (OesteCIM) is a public entity whose mission is to contribute to the promotion of sustainable development and the improvement of quality of life in its municipalities.
 Its vision is to be an Intermunicipal Community of national reference for excellence in public management oriented towards quality, innovation, efficiency and effectiveness, optimizing existing resources and structures.